choprahetarth/choprahetarth/README.md

-- 🔭 I’m currently working on a Time Series Stock Market Prediction Project
+- 🔭 I’m currently working on A Time Series Mechanical Engineering Research Project
 - 🌱 I’m currently learning Time Series modelling using Deep Learning
 - 👯 I’m looking to collaborate on research based in Data Science and Robotics
 - 🤔 I’m looking for help with uhhh...
 Computer Vision?